 Burn, A. M., Hall, P., & Anderson, J. (2024).
 A web-based training program for school staff to respond to self-harm: design and development of the supportive response to self-harm program.
 JMIR formative research, 8(1), e50024.

-This paper describes how SORTS was coproduced with stakeholders to ensure that the intervention meets their requirements.
+3. Coproduction of the SORTS website and resource toolkit.
+Thie study describes how SORTS was co-produced with stakeholders to ensure that the intervention meets their requirements.

 Research funded by the National Institute for Health Research